 Both Kellmer II and Kellmer III arise from allegations that Fannie Mae engaged in improper accounting practices.
 These allegations are exhaustively explained in my previous opinions.
 See, e.g., In re Fannie Mae Derivative Litig., 503 F. Supp.
 2d at 11-14.
 Beginning in September 2004, ten plaintiffs, including Kellmer, commenced shareholder derivative actions against former and then-current officers and directors of Fannie Mae.
-Id. at 13 & n.3.1 Various parties promptly moved to consolidate these actions.
+Id. at 13 & n.3.
+Various parties promptly moved to consolidate these actions.
 Although Kellmer did not oppose consolidation, he did oppose filing a consolidated complaint, and he sought to have his counsel appointed as one of the co-lead counsel.
 (Pl.
 Kellmer's Formal Position [Civ.
-No. 05-37, Dkt. # 7] at 10, 5, 4).
-He shareholder made a demand on Fannie Mae's board of directors under Federal Rule of Civil Procedure 23.1, from the other derivative suits, in which the shareholders declined to make such a demand on the theory that doing so would have been futile.
+No. 05-37, Dkt. #7] at 10, 5, 4).
+He argued that it was necessary to distinguish his derivative suit, the only one in which a shareholder made a demand on Fannie Mae's board of directors under Federal Rule of Civil Procedure 23.1, from the other derivative suits, in which the shareholders declined to make such a demand on the theory that doing so would have been futile.
 (Id. at 4).

-1 Kellmer also brought a books and records action against Fannie Mae under Delaware law.
+&lt;sup>1 Kellmer also brought a books and records action against Fannie Mae under Delaware law.
 See Kellmer v.
 Fed.
 Nat'l Mortgage Ass'n, Civ.
 No. 04-2084 (D.D.C., filed Dec.
 1, 2004) ("Kellmer I").